 was of white marble and adorned with carvings so accurate — not only Polycletus but even Nature, there, would feel defeated.

-Dante comes back to defining the miraculous nature of the engravings later in Purgatorio 10, where he states explicitly that they are God’s handiwork, and gives them the wonderful label “visibile parlare” (Purg.
+Dante comes back to defining the miraculous nature of the engravings later in Purgatorio 10, where he states explicitly that they are God’s handiwork, and gives them the wonderful label “visibile parlare”: visible speech (Purg.
 10.95).
-Dante has effectively come up with the idea of “moving pictures”, as we used to call cinema in its early days.
-These engravings are so lifelike that they are “visible speech”, because they make speech itself visible to the onlooker:
+Dante has effectively come up with the idea of “moving pictures”, as cinema was called in its early days.
+These engravings are so lifelike that they are capable of making speech itself visible to the onlooker.
+Only God, it turns out, can produce “esto visibile parlare”, this visible speech:

 Colui che mai non vide cosa nova produsse esto visibile parlare, novello a noi perché qui non si trova.
 (Purg.
 10.94-96)